Focaccia can be eaten many ways: plain, seasoned, filled with vegetables, prosciutto or cheese, or even sweet with chocolate cream.

 3. Remove the dough from the bowl and turn it out onto a lightly floured surface; knead briefly for about 15-20 minutes.
 Add more flour if it is necessary

 4. Lightly oil a big bowl and place the dough in, sprinkle some drops of olive oil on top.
 Cover with a cotton towel o better plastic wrap.
-Let rise in a warm, draft-free place (about 30°C, 86°F) for about 60 minutes.
-Remove the dough and knead for 5 minutes.
+Let rise in a draft-free place (about 30°C, 86°F) for about 60 minutes.
+For slow rice , that I usually do, let it rest in a cool place covered with plastic wrap for about 20-24 hours. then Remove the dough and knead for 5 minutes.
 Let it rest as above until doubled in size, at least 30 minutes

 5. Divide the dough in 4-5 small balls.
 Pour a ball onto a floured wooden surface, sprinkle some flour on top, and form a flat thin disk

 6. Heat over high heat a non-stick skillet (about 20 cm, about 8 inch), greased with olive oil, and place the dough into it.
 Turn down the heat over medium-low.
 Cook for a few minutes until some bubbles form on top.
 Turn and cook for 1-2 minutes.
 Like you cook pancakes